-Here’s a tip: Don’t park up at Lands End and waste £7 to park up.
+Here’s a tip: Don’t park up at Lands End and waste £7.
 Instead, park a mile and a half at Sennons Cove and walk in and out.
-Save yourself a fiver and enjoy a nice walk along the cliffs, with stunning panoramic ocean views all the way.
+Save yourself some beer money and enjoy a nice walk along the cliffs, with stunning panoramic ocean views instead!
 Don’t miss the shipwreck midway either.

 The Lizard Peninsula

 Whilst on the theme of walking across wild and craggy headland, a favourite spot with walkers and campers is The Lizard.
 For someone who has an irrational fear of lizards and all things reptilian, I wasn’t sure I trusted the name.
 Turned out that I needn’t have worried….not a gecko in sight!